 A separate page describes various ways to acquire the software.
 It boils down to either getting the DVD from a TeX user group (ideally by becoming a member), or downloading in various ways.
 Except on Windows, your system must provide a standard Perl installation with the usual core modules.
 (For Windows, TeX Live comes with its own Perl.)

-If you're re-installing after a previous attempt, be sure to completely remove your old installation.
+If you're re-installing after a previous attempt, be sure to completely remove your failed installation.
 By default, this would be in these two directories (on Unix-like systems):

 You do not need to be root (administrator on Windows) to install, use, or manage TeX Live.
-In fact, we recommend installing it as a normal user, except perhaps on MacOSX, where it's conventional to install as administrator.
+Indeed, we recommend installing it as a normal user, except perhaps on MacOSX, where it's conventional to install as administrator.
 (Some information about shared installations.)
+Of course, you need to have permission to write into the destination directory, but TeX Live itself does not care if you are root or not.

-Once you have the software, run the install-tl script to install (comments are in italics):
+So, once you have the software, run the install-tl script to install (on Windows, install-tl-windows), like this:

-The installer supports text, GUI, and batch methods:
+The installer supports text, graphical, and batch interfaces:

 For information on all of the installer options, run install-tl --help, or see the install-tl documentation page.